-This will be Mark Noble’s last season as a West Ham player.
-Fitting then that he will get to mark his swansong by lifting the Europa League aloft in Seville.
-Write off the ‘Moysiah’ at your peril.
-Of course, five years ago he was still doing what he’s been doing 17 years in claret and blue: barking orders, recycling possession and offering words of encouragement.
-Some traits transcend footballing ability, and Noble possesses those in abundance.
+Last season was Mark Noble’s last as a West Ham player.
+Fitting then that it coincided with one of the club’s most memorable seasons in which ‘Moysiah’ guided the Hammers to a European semi-final.
+Even in his twilight years last term, Noble was doing what he had been doing 18 years prior in claret and blue: barking orders, recycling possession and offering words of encouragement.
+Some traits transcend footballing ability, and Noble possessed those in abundance.
 He is now West Ham’s Sporting Director.

 Left attacking midfield: Dimitri Payet

 Paolo Di Canio, Carlos Tevez, Marko Arnautovic, Dimitri Payet.
 Name a better duo than West Ham and a temperamental talisman.
 Few words could do justice to the tangible impact Payet had at Upton Park.
 Not so much the London Stadium as he marked the club’s first season at the athletics arena by getting itchy feet, refusing to play and ultimately forcing a move back to Marseille.
 Even so, Payet has left an indelible mark on West Ham fans, and Crystal Palace fans, who breathed a huge sigh of relief when he upped sticks.